 Uterine fibroids are a common challenge among 50% of women nationwide who share concerns and questions such as: is a hysterectomy my only option?
 How do I get the heavy bleeding to stop?
-How do I get my life back?
 Will having fibroids impact my fertility?

 Request a Consultation

 If you have questions or would like to learn more about the clinical trial, please call 877.455.4HER or fill out this form.

 Uterine fibroids are firm tumors that are made of smooth muscle cells and fibrous connective tissue that develop in the uterus.
 In many cases, women can have more than one fibroid in the uterus.
 Fibroids are not cancerous, nor do they increase risk for uterine cancer.
 While research continues to be conducted, we still don't know the exact cause of uterine fibroids.

 What are some major risk factors of uterine fibroids?